HalfCrescentGit/CKingTextbook/README.md

 Hello!
 This is my first repository, welcome.
 I am pretty new to programming.
-I don't know any languages and my practical experience coding is almost nothing.
+I don't know any languages and my practical experience coding is almost zero.
 But I have always been interested in programming, software engineering, and the inner workings of computers, and as such I have recently begun learning C.